Rapptz/discord.py/docs/api.rst

                     message or ``str`` to denote a regular text message.

 .. function:: on_message_delete(message)
-              on_message_edit(before, after)

-    Called when a message is deleted or edited from any given server.
+    Called when a message is deleted.
 If the message is not found in the :attr:`Client.messages` cache, then these events will not be called.
 This happens if the message is too old or the client is participating in high traffic servers.
 To fix this, increase the ``max_messages`` option of :class:`Client`.

     :param message: A :class:`Message` of the deleted message.

+.. function:: on_message_edit(before, after)

+    Called when a message receives an update event.
+If the message is not found in the :attr:`Client.messages` cache, then these events will not be called.
+    This happens if the message is too old or the client is participating in high traffic servers.
+To fix this, increase the ``max_messages`` option of :class:`Client`.

+    The following non-exhaustive cases trigger this event:

+    - A message has been pinned or unpinned.
+    - The message content has been changed.
+    - The message has received an embed.
+        - For performance reasons, the embed server does not do this in a "consistent" manner.
+    - A call message has received an update to its participants or ending time.

     :param before: A :class:`Message` of the previous version of the message.
     :param after: A :class:`Message` of the current version of the message.